 8. Pro Features

 On the Pro Features page, you can choose from a number of options to enhance your study.
-For example, you can choose to Block Responses from Duplicate IP Addresses, Block Responses from Repeated Geolocations, whether to use HyperBatch or Anonymize Worker IDs, and whether to Verify Worker Country and State Location among others.
+For example, you can choose to MicroBatch or HyperBatch your study to save 50% of MTurk fees.
+You can also choose to Anonymize Worker IDs, target participants in various US regions, or to employ a Survey Group.

 9. Save, Review, and then Launch your Study